nobitlost/imp-central-api-old/README.md

 Library Class: [Devices](./lib/Devices.js)

-Only *'development_devicegroup'* type is supported and accepted as parameters.

 | impCentral API Functionality | Library Method(s) |
 | ---------------------------- | ----------------- |
 | Assign one or more devices to a Device Group | *deviceGroups.addDevices()* |